Distributional Anchor Regression: Discussion and Outlook

 In terms of future work, further theoretical investigation of the distributional anchor loss, such as bounds on the generalization error, is warranted.
 So far we restricted distributional regression to linear (in $\rx$) TMs because of their already highly flexible nature and simplicity in the considered DGPs.
 However, more complex experimental designs require, for instance, random effects or time-varying effects of covariates in time-to-event data.
 Taken together, anchor TMs lay the foundation for future work on distributional extensions of anchor regression.

-\paragraph{Acknowledgements.} The research of L. Kook and B. Sick was supported by the Novartis Research Foundation (FreeNovation~2019).
-The research of P. B\"{u}hlmann was supported by the European Research Council under the Grant Agreement No 786461 (CausalStats - ERC-2017-ADG).
-We thank Torsten Hothorn for fruitful discussions and input on the exemplary application.
-We also thank Malgorzata Roos for her helpful comments on the manuscript.
+\paragraph{Acknowledgements} We thank Torsten Hothorn for fruitful discussions and input on the exemplary application.
+We thank Malgorzata Roos for her helpful comments on the manuscript.
+Furthermore, we are grateful all anonymous reviewers for their valuable feedback which improved both the theoretical contributions and the empirical presentation of our method.
+The research of L. Kook and B. Sick was supported by the Novartis Research Foundation (FreeNovation~2019).
+The research of P. B\"{u}hlmann was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 786461).

 0.2in

 {\Alph{section}} \counterwithin{figure}{section} \thefigure{\thesection\arabic{figure}} \counterwithin{table}{section} \thetable{\thesection\arabic{table}}